usaid-cs/yesterday-i-learned/linux.md

 - If you are completely certain a pattern exists, you can technically fudge-cd using `cd "$(ls -1 | grep pattern)"`.
 Perhaps not safe to use in directories that contains a file called `robert; rm -rf ~`.
 - Remove lines in a file with `sed -i '/foo/d' file` (`-i` being inline; you don't need to use it').
 - `ssh -f ...` is like `ssh ... &` (a fork), except it goes to the background only after it connects, allowing you to enter passwords and other things if you need to.
+- One way to tackle Kate's useless 4096 character-per-line limit is to use `xclip <file>`.

 ## Tmux